 UTS: Health offers innovative, practice-based education and high impact research that focuses on improving health outcomes in both local and global communities.
 A long-standing partner of health professions, UTS: Health delivers research with impact that informs policy and improves practice both in Australia and overseas.

-UTS: Health are leaders in Health Services and Practice (HSP) research, having been top rated in NSW for Nursing, Midwifery, Human Movement and Sports Science research in the Federal Government's ERA review (rated as "5/5" - well above world standard) and Public Health and Health Services (rated as "4/5" above world standard).
-HSP engages in internationally competitive research that has high impact on policy and practice.
-HSP is located in the Faculty of Health and has interdisciplinary research expertise in nursing, midwifery, complementary medicine, public health, child and family health, and health services management.
+UTS have been top rated in NSW for Nursing, Midwifery, Human Movement and Sports Science research in the Federal Government's ERA review (rated as "5/5" - well above world standard) and Public Health and Health Services (rated as "4/5" above world standard).
+The Faculty of Health has interdisciplinary research expertise in nursing, midwifery, complementary medicine, public health, child and family health, and health services management.

 - Australian Centre for Public and Population Health Research (ACPPHR)